novaleafoahu/leafvillagedocs/content/docs/chapter1/_index.md

 {{< figure src="potted.png" caption="tomato potted at 5/5/23" numbered="true" >}}
 {{% /callout %}}

- ❄️ ⛄ Before transplanting, ensure the dangers of **frost** are over and temperatures are consistently around 60 F degrees or higher. ⛄  ❄️

 💡 Prior to transferring the tomato plants into the ground, ensure the tomato plants are acclimated to sun exposure for at least a few days.
 Plants can be placed under direct sunlight for 1-3 hours (start with less and gradually increase the time) and then returned under shade or back indoors.
 Pay attention to any changes.
 If the tomato plants are wilting, check the soil moisture and return to under shade.
 However, if there are no signs of stress after a few days, they can be transplanted.